 In the case of a figure or portrait, however, accidentally

-inaccuracies may disrupt the logic of the body and cause it to look
+inaccuracies disrupt the logic of the body and cause it to look

-anatomically inaccurate.
+anatomically inaccurate

-It’s no wonder that artists throughout the ages have tried to
+It’s no wonder that artists throughout the ages have tried to standardize these measurements!

-standardize these measurements!
 It would certainly be convenient to be able

 to rely on a memorized proportional system … but can we really rely on one of these systems no matter who we draw?
 To answer this question, let’s